Target: Expect More And Pay Less, Following The Sell-Off

 Let's also not forget that Target has a rapidly growing on-line business of their own.
 In fact, Target recently reported digital sales growth for November and December of over 30% (with over 40% growth for December).
 This helped offset a 3% decline in comparable sales for Target stores, resulting in a total comparable sales decline of 1.3% for the period.

-To be fair, there are both a positive and a negative takeaway from this data.
+To be fair, there are both positive and negative takeaways from this data.
 Positively, digital sales are growing strongly and are helping to offset the recent decline in physical store sales.
 This provides a nice hedge against the competitive threats of digital (albeit, it could also create some margin pressures).

 Negatively, the most recent physical store sales trends were masked by the digital growth and were considerably more negative than what was reflected in the headline comparable sales numbers.
 This is important to consider because Target's physical store sales still account for the vast majority of the company's revenues.